subraatakumar/openvitals/README.md

 ## 🔒 Security, Compliance & Data Sovereignty

-* **HIPAA Safe Harbor Compliance:** By design, OpenVitals does not intercept, extract, or transmit any Protected Health Information (PHI).
+* **HIPAA Safe Harbor Compliance:** By design, openmedlens does not intercept, extract, or transmit any Protected Health Information (PHI).
 Because it contains no cloud outbound networking libraries, it acts entirely as a zero-risk boundary utility inside telehealth systems.
-* **Air-Gapped Auditing:** Enterprise teams can comfortably deploy OpenVitals inside fully firewalled, air-gapped container groups or private subnets.
+* **Air-Gapped Auditing:** Enterprise teams can comfortably deploy openmedlens inside fully firewalled, air-gapped container groups or private subnets.

 ---